BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 # Introduction

-## What is it?

-The goal of this resource is to support the design and development of spatial data portals.

-Building on user research and experience of the <u>Geo6</u> we present a summary of user needs and the frustrations users encounter when using existing portals and make recomendations on how you might design services that satisfy these requirements.
+Making spatial data portals more useful and usable.

 ## Background
 Something really broad about the histpry of spatial data access (on the web?).

-In 2018....
-Geo6 team involving....

-Conducted user reaserch and documented our findings in the <u>DD2 report</u>
+In 2018 user researchers and designers across the <u>Geo6</u> came together to explore the needs and frustrations experienced by the users of data portals containing spatial data.

-Throghout 2019/20 the Geo6 have worked on solutions to the user needs identified.
+Throughout 2019 the Geo6 have worked on solutions to address the pain points identified in the <u>DD2 report</u>.

 ## How to use it?